olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 * Combined more easily with other functions
 * Tested without any mocking
-* They have clear contract
+* They have a clear contract

 In this article, there are two different side-effects[^7] we care about: